 1.Submit the Housing ESA Application (via Knights Access)

-Part A Medical Documentation for the Student (Required for All) The Medical Provider Form for UCF Housing ESA Request completed by your healthcare provider OR all information requested in the form must be answered in a separate letter before SAS can make a final determination.
+Our Medical Provider Form for UCF Housing ESA Request should be completed by your healthcare provider OR all information requested in the form must be answered in a separate letter before SAS can make a final determination.
 Documentation must demonstrate:

-Certificates, registrations, or documents purchased online without a clinical relationship do not meet SAS documentation requirements.
+Please Note: Certificates, registrations, or documents purchased online without an ongoing or established clinical relationship do not meet SAS documentation requirements.

-Part B Vaccination Records (Required for dogs, cats, and ferrets) Documentation with up-to-date rabies vaccination information.
+Part B- Vaccination Records (Required for dogs, cats, and ferrets): Documentation must be submitted with up-to-date rabies vaccination information.

-Part C Animal Behavioral Assessment (Required for dogs) For all requested animals who must be taken outside of a student’s assigned housing unit for natural relief (such as a dog), the UCF ESA Animal Behavioral Assessment Form OR all information requested in the form must be answered on separate paper before SAS can make a final determination.
+Part C- Animal Behavioral Assessment (Required for dogs): For all requested animals who must be taken outside of a student’s assigned housing unit for natural relief, the UCF ESA Animal Behavioral Assessment Form OR all information requested in the form must be answered on separate paper before SAS can make a final determination.

 3.Check UCF Email and Follow the Prompts: After you submit your application, you will…

-ESA requests are typically reviewed through documentation.
+ESA requests are typically reviewed through documentation alone.
 Meetings are less common but may be requested if additional information is needed.

 Service Animal